Bucketlist Travels logo

 9. Art Nouveau (Late 19th Century)

-Characterized by intricate linear designs and flowing curves based on natural forms, Art Nouveau is notable in decorative art, architecture, and design.
-Alphonse Mucha’s posters and Antoni Gaudí’s architectural masterpieces, notably the Sagrada Familia, are iconic, characterised by ornate, organic shapes.
+Characterised by intricate linear designs and flowing curves based on natural forms, Art Nouveau is notable in decorative art, architecture, and design.
+Alphonse Mucha’s posters and Antoni Gaudí’s architectural masterpieces, notably the Sagrada Familia, are iconic, featuring ornate, organic shapes.

 10. Fauvism (Early 20th Century)